Hugo Fauroux

-Hugo Alain Fauroux (born 23 August 1996) is a French professional footballer who currently plays for USL Championship side Loudoun United.
+Hugo Alain Fauroux (born 23 August 1996) is a French professional footballer who currently plays for USL Championship side Louisville City FC.

 Career

 Youth

 Fauroux spent time in the academies of Cannes and Monaco.

-College & Amateur
+College and amateur

 In 2015, Fauroux moved to the United States to play college soccer at Lake Erie College.
 He went on to make 24 appearances for the Storm and was named GLIAC Goalkeeper of the Year in 2016.
 In 2017, Fauroux transferred to Florida International University, making 29 appearances them over two seasons, been named All-Conference USA Third-Team in his junior season.

 In 2018, Fauroux also appeared for USL Premier Development League side FC Miami City.

 Valdres FK

 Ahead of their 2019 season, Norwegian 3. divisjon side Valdres FK announced the signing of Fauroux.
 He made 8 appearances the club during a season where they finished bottom of the league with only 3 points and a goal difference of -183 over 26 games.